adairgj/hlsai-examples/VideoQnA-Demo/README.md

       pip install -r .\app\backend\requirements.txt
       ```

-   1. Create a `.env` file that holds your Azure AI Video Indexer, Azure OpenAI, Azure Blob details (taken from Azure portal) in the following format:
+   1. Create a `.env` file in VideoQnA-Demo directory that holds your Azure AI Video Indexer, Azure OpenAI, Azure Blob details (taken from Azure portal) in the following format:

       ```
       AccountName='YOUR_VI_ACCOUNT_NAME' # This is the name of your Azure AI Video Indexer account.